Macula-Systems-LLC/purview-automation/purview-import.md

 ## add-cdes

-Add critical data elements to the Microsoft Purview instance using the csv template as input
+Add critical data elements to the Microsoft Purview instance using the template as input.

 *Parameters:*